 Each administrative unit is classified by means of an area code (AC).
 These area codes are allocated when each feature is initially interpreted and captured from source.
 This means that a county is distinguished from a ward by the area code allocated to it.
 The polygon features can be classified by tracing their relationships to administrative units.
 Consequently links can be classified by tracing their relationships to polygons.
-These area codes are all listed in chapter 5 NTF explained.
+These area codes are all listed in chapter 2 of the technical sheet.